-H. The Investment Company is obligated to transfer the redemption price to the country of the applicant only if this is not prohibited by law - for example by foreign exchange regulations - or by other circumstances beyond the control of the Investment Company.

-6. Calculation of the net asset value per share
+- G. The Investment Company is obligated to transfer the redemption price to the country of the applicant only if this is not prohibited by law - for example by foreign exchange regulations or by other circumstances beyond the control of the Investment Company. - 6.
+Calculation of the NAV per share

-A. The total net asset value of the Investment Company is expressed in euros.
+A. The total net asset value of the Investment Company is expressed in euro.

-When information about the condition of the total net asset value of the Investment Company must be given in the annual and semi-annual reports and other financial statistics due to legal regulations, or according to the rules specified in the Sales Prospectus, the asset values of the respective sub-fund are converted into euro.
+When information about the condition of the total net asset value of the Investment Company must be provided in the annual and semi-annual reports and in other financial statistics by law or according to the provisions of the Sales Prospectus, the values of the assets of the respective sub-fund are converted to euro.
 The value of a share of the respective sub-fund is denominated in the currency specified for the particular sub-fund (or in the currency specified for the particular share class, if there is more than one share class within a sub-fund).

-The Management Company has entrusted State Street Bank International GmbH, Luxembourg Branch with the calculation of the net asset value (NAV) per share.
-NAV of each sub-fund is calculated on each day, which is a bank business day in the Grand Duchy of Luxembourg (valuation date), unless otherwise indicated for the respective sub-fund in the special ection of the Sales Prospectus ("Calculation of the NAV per share").
+The net asset value ("NAV") of each sub-fund is calculated on each day, which is a bank business day in the Grand Duchy of Luxembourg (valuation date), unless otherwise indicated for the respective sub-fund in the special section of the Sales Prospectus ("Calculation of the NAV per share").
 A bank business day is any day on which banks are open for business and payments are processed.

-State Street Bank International GmbH, Luxembourg Branch will currently refrain from calculating the NAV per share on public holidays that are bank business or exchange trading days in a country relevant to the valuation date as mentioned separately for each sub-fund in the special section of the Sales Prospectus, as well as on December 24 and 31 of each year.
-Any calculation of the NAV that deviates from this specification will be published in each distribution country in appropriate media (if required) and on the Management Company's website www.dws.com/fundinformation.
+The Management Company and the Custodian will currently refrain from calculating the NAV per share on public holidays that are bank business days in a country relevant for the valuation date as mentioned separately for each sub-fund in the special section of the Sales Prospectus, as well as on December 24 and December 31 of each year.
+Any calculation of the NAV per share that deviates from this specification will be published in each distribution country in appropriate media (if required) and on the Management Company's website www.dws.com/ fundinformation

-The net asset value is calculated for each sub-fund, and for each share class if more than one share class was issued for any sub-fund, in accordance with the following principles: If only one share class exists for a particular sub-fund, the sub-fund's net asset value is divided by the number of shares of the sub-fund in circulation on the valuation date.
+The net asset value is calculated for each subfund, and for each share class if more than one share class was issued for any sub-fund, in accordance with the following principles: If only one share class exists for a particular sub-fund, the sub-fund's net asset value is divided by the number of shares of the sub-fund in circulation on the valuation date.
 If more than one share class was issued for a particular sub-fund, the percentage of the sub-fund's net assets attributable to the individual share class is divided by the number of shares of that share class in circulation on the valuation date.